ben0bi/RUNPIXI.js/README.txt

 RUNPIXI.instance.initialize(pixicontainerID)
 	Parameters:
-		pixicontainerID : A jQuery-id or class.
-			Please use an id (with prefix #, e.g. #mypixiscreen), I did not test it with classes or html tags.
+		pixicontainerID : The id of the DOM element.
 	+ Initializes PIXI in the given DOM element.
 		You do not need to use that function directly, use RUNPIXI.initialize instead.
 		This is the main function of this library.
 		The element should be a div and should have a given width and height.
-		The pixi screen will notice a resize and adjust itself to it, though.
+		RUNPIXI will notice a resize and adjust the renderer to it, though.

 RUNPIXI.instance.setMainLoopFunction(m)
 	Parameters: